Pinion Tales

 Problem Statement

-There is substantial player churn at the first puzzle, suggesting a friction point in the early gameplay experience.
+There is substantial player churn at the first puzzle, indicating a friction point in the early gameplay experience that undermines Day 1 retention and DAU.

 Hypotheses (Potential Causes)